-Employers are often surprised to learn that by default, there is nothing stopping their employees from resigning, going to the competition, and immediately pursuing their best clients.
-We can help you to remedy this by putting reasonable limits in place.
+Employers are often surprised to learn that, by default, there is nothing stopping their employees doing just that.
+We can help you to prevent or remedy these situations by putting reasonable limits in place.

 Confidentiality and Fiduciary Duties

-Of course, all employees of a confidentiality / fiduciary duties, and somewhat higher level employees may have fiduciary duties which will further limit their ability to compete.
+Most employees have confidentiality, and higher level employees may have fiduciary duties which will further limit their ability to compete.
 The duty of confidentiality will prevent any employee from using confidential information for the benefit of themselves or other third parties.
-For example, they cannot use her knowledge of their former employers pricing strategy to deliberately undercut them, or their knowledge of when contracts will expire to strategically target their former customers.
+For example, they cannot use their knowledge of their former employer’s pricing strategy to deliberately undercut them, or their knowledge of when contracts will expire to strategically target their former customers.

 However, if employers want to impose additional post-employment restrictions upon their employees, they will need to do so through contract.
-The 2 most common forms of restrictions are non-competition covenants and non-solicitation covenants.
+The two most common forms of restrictions are non-competition covenants and non-solicitation covenants.

-It is critical to bear mind that courts will not “fix” clauses that they deemed to be unreasonable.
-In other words, if a court finds that a non-solicitation covenant of 6 months would be appropriate, but the one places for 4 months, they will not reduce it to 6.
-Rather, the clause will be Struck out in its entirety.
-As the Rolling Stones say, you can’t always get what you want, but you get what you need.
+Courts will not “fix” clauses that they deem to be unreasonable.
+In other words, if a court finds that a non-solicitation covenant of six months would be appropriate, but the employer is seeking to enforce one that is for twelve, they will not reduce it to six.
+Rather, the clause will be struck out in its entirety.
+As the Rolling Stones say, “you can’t always get what you want, but you get what you need”.
 This is the approach that the courts will take in determining whether a cause is reasonable.

-We will work with you in order to determine your needs and then put appropriate restrictions in place to protect your needs without going to file risking a finding that they are unenforceable.
+We will work with you in order to determine your needs and then put appropriate restrictions in place.
+This should be done on a case-by-case basis, so that the restrictions you want to impose can be justified if necessary.
 And if your former employee is breaching his obligations and competing unfairly, we can represent you, file a claim and, if warranted, seek an injunction to force them to stop.